 Bradycardia-Causing Agents: May enhance the bradycardic effect of other Bradycardia-Causing Agents.
 Monitor therapy

 Bupivacaine: Beta-Blockers may increase the serum concentration of Bupivacaine.
 Monitor therapy

 Calcium Channel Blockers (Nondihydropyridine): May enhance the hypotensive effect of Beta-Blockers.
 Bradycardia and signs of heart failure have also been reported.
 Calcium Channel Blockers (Nondihydropyridine) may increase the serum concentration of Beta-Blockers.
-Exceptions: Bepridil.
 Monitor therapy

 Carbonic Anhydrase Inhibitors: May enhance the adverse/toxic effect of other Carbonic Anhydrase Inhibitors.
 The development of acid-base disorders with concurrent use of ophthalmic and oral carbonic anhydrase inhibitors has been reported.
 Management: Avoid concurrent use of different carbonic anhydrase inhibitors if possible.
 Monitor patients closely for the occurrence of kidney stones and with regards to severity of metabolic acidosis.
 Avoid combination